mahdiehmalekian/Graph-Immersions/K33-Immersion/README.md

 saved in 'K_3,3 obstructions.txt'.
 I have also included a drawing of non-generic obstructions to immersion of K_3,3 in 'drawing K_3,3 obstructions.ipynb'.

-The result of this code is used in the following paper: DeVos, Malekian, The structure of graphs with no K_3,3 immersion, https://arxiv.org/abs/1810.12873.
+The result of this code is used in the following paper: [DeVos, Malekian, The structure of graphs with no K_3,3 immersion, J. Graph Theory, *to appear*](https://onlinelibrary.wiley.com/doi/10.1002/jgt.22678) (also available at https://arxiv.org/abs/1810.12873).